Nam Jim Jaew – Thai BBQ Dipping Sauce

 • 1 tbsp water (to your taste)

-• 1 tsp roasted rice powder (Khao khua)
+• 1 tsp roasted rice powder (Khao Khua)

 • 1 tsp chili flakes (to your taste)

-• 1 handful cilantro (to your taste)
+• 1 handful cilantro (leaves or stems) (to your taste)

 • 1 shallot